 With Jesus it is different.
 Really different.
 This Man's words, said His contemporaries, had authority and power.

-A classic gospel song by Lewis E. Jones had believers singing, "There is power in the blood."
-That's true.
-Then, Bill and Gloria Gaither had us humming along with a song "There's Something About that Name."
+Since the late 1700s, believers have sung Edward Perronet's song, "All hail the power of Jesus' name."
+More recently, Bill and Gloria Gaither had us humming along with their song "There's Something About that Name."
 The message of both of those songs is true.
 Jesus did exude power and authority.
 Luke wrote that the first-century Jews were amazed and awed by the power and authority in Jesus' words.

 When some people talk of the Spirit of Christ leading us, they refer to a "still, small voice," a phrase picked up from Elijah's life story.
+Christ didn't have to speak loudly to say powerful things.
 There's nothing bombastic, harsh or demanding about God's voice even when it exudes authority.
 Real authority.

 There's something else about this Man that I can't get away from.
-Though He had a strangely awesome power and authority, He used it as few men of authority have ever tried to do.
-His earthy life was one long story of responding compassionately to human need.
+Though He exuded awesome power and authority, He used it as few men of authority have ever tried to do.
+His earthly life was one long story of responding compassionately to human need.
 Luke tells of Him casting out demons and healing the sick -- using simply His authority and not through some manipulative capacity or power.

 The world needs to sense His authority through us -- not as we attempt to wield a club or shout commands or give orders, but as we respond to human needs.
 I hope we're rediscovering this aspect of the gospel message (although sometimes we tend to shoot our wounded!).